 He has received the Searle Scholar Award, the Walter J. Johnson Prize, the Schering-Plough Award of the American Society for Biochemistry and Molecular Biology, the Waksman Award of the Theobold Smith Society, the MERIT Award of the National Institutes of Health, and the Chancellor's Award for Excellence in Research of Rutgers University.
 He is a Member of the American Academy of Arts and Sciences and a Fellow of the American Association for Advancement of Science, the American Academy of Microbiology, and the Infectious Diseases Society of America.

-He has more than one hundred sixty publications and more than forty issued and pending patents.
+He has more than one hundred seventy-five publications and more than forty issued and pending patents.

 He served for sixteen years as editor of the Journal of Molecular Biology.
 He has served on the National Institutes of Health Molecular Biology Study Section and on National Institutes of Health special emphasis panels.
 He is a member of the Institutional Biosafety Committee of Rutgers University, and he has been a member of the Antimicrobial Resistance Committee of the Infectious Diseases Society of America, the Working Group on Pathogen Security of the state of New Jersey, and the Controlling Dangerous Pathogens Project of the Center for International Security Studies.